 In the Mega Web facilities, there is also a bar, cafeteria and souvenir shops.

 It’s a big shopping centre with over 100 stores, boutiques, cafes and restaurants.
 There is an Outlet on the top floor.
-The shopping centre was built in the style of an eighteenth-century town from western Europe.
+The shopping centre was built in the style of an eighteenth-century town in western Europe.
 Open daily from 11.00 a.m. to 9.00 p.m. (restaurants until 11.00 p.m.).
-More information you can find on the Venus Fort website.

 Odaiba – other attractions